Taylor Swift’s Eras: Her Artistic Evolution

 After being lost in the folklorian woods, Taylor returned to reality, and to pop music.
 Midnights is a collection of songs written in the middle of the night, about the things that keep Taylor up at night.

-The imagery and aesthetic of this album conjures these midnight ruminations: ticking clocks, candles and lighters, deep blues and purples, gemstones, night skies, and retro clothing.
+The imagery and aesthetic of this album conjures these midnight musings: ticking clocks, candles and lighters, deep blues and purples, gemstones, night skies, and retro clothing.

 With Midnights, Taylor went back to telling real life stories, but her lyrics kept the literary quality that she developed during her pandemic projects.
 The result is one of her most devastating and eloquent albums she’s ever written.